CentecNetworks/sai-plugin/README.md

 # SAI-implementation
-This repository contains SAI implementation for Centec hardware.
+This repository contains SAI implementation for Centec hardware,The SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/.

-# Overview

 # Feature List

-# License

-Licenses for the software are available at the applicable level of the software repository under the "LICENSE" file.

-# Dependencies

-None.